 Operation

-Before being able to transmit data over a LoRaWAN® network, the module must be personalized and activated.
-This can be done in two different ways for LoRaWAN®, Over-the-air activation (OTAA) or Activation by Personalization (ABP).
-For security reasons, Elvaco strongly recommends using OTAA, where all network keys are generated each time the module joins the LoRaWAN® network.
+Before being able to transmit data over a LoRaWAN® network, the device must be personalized and activated.
+This can be done in two ways: Over-the-air activation (OTAA) or Activation by Personalization (ABP).
+For security reasons, Elvaco strongly recommends using OTAA, where all network keys are generated each time the device joins the LoRaWAN® network.
 In contrast, for ABP, all keys are set manually and stay constant over time.
+The tables below list the required information depending on the activation mode.

 Device EUI |